Your Questions Answered

 WHAT ARE YOUR RATES?

-Our rates have increased from 1 January 2020.
-Your initial genetic counselling appointment will cost R1 400 and a follow-up appointment (e.g. after genetic testing) will be charged at R700.
-You receive a R100 discount if paying via EFT before your appointment (R1 300/R600).
+Updated on FAQ 2023 (rates may have changed witout a website update, please call the rooms to confirm).
+Your initial genetic counselling appointment will cost R1 600 and a follow-up appointment (e.g. after genetic testing) will be charged at R800.

 If you chose not to pay before your appointment, you may pay by credit/debit card or cash on the day of your appointment.